 Other companies that parse employee data are finding surprising results.
 Michael Rosenbaum of Pegged Software, a company that works with hospitals, says one piece of conventional wisdom is flat-out wrong: "We find zero statistically significant correlation between a college degree or a master's degree and success as a software developer."

 Of course, using data to drive hiring decisions has its problems.
 Employers guided by data could wind up skipping over promising candidates.
 But Barbara Marder of the consulting firm Mercer points out that the way companies hire now has its own flaws.
 We like to hire people who are like us.
 People who went to schools we know.
 People who were referred to us by our friends.

 "A lot of these new techniques do have the potential to eliminate biases," Marder says.

 From NPR News, this is ALL THINGS CONSIDERED.
 I'm Audie Cornish.

-JULIA KELLER, BYLINE: And I'm Melissa Block.
+MELISSA BLOCK, BYLINE: And I'm Melissa Block.
 When companies are looking to hire a new employee, they typically rely on a very low-tech tool: the resume.
 Resumes include the seemingly important information, where the person went to school, their previous employers and the skills they have, but some employers are trying out a new approach to hiring that makes resumes seem antiquated.
 It uses massive amounts of data and complex algorithms to help predict which job applicants are likely to work out and which are not.
 Here's Lisa Chow with our Planet Money team.